 The Digital Pathology Association (DPA)* continues to advocate for the emergency AND permanent use of remote sign-out.
 The DPA is proactively working with you, our DPA members, industry partners, and other entities, such as the College of American Pathologists (CAP) and the Alliance for Digital Pathology to help make a positive impact during this crisis and formulate a path forward.

 One key DPA initiative is to gather real world data regarding remote sign-out for primary diagnosis and monitor/displays being used.
 This data collection will help the DPA and regulators better understand how remote sign out is being conducted and how to best support it moving forward.
 The overall goal is to:

-In order to help us better prepare for this data collection project, we are seeking your much-needed help in completing this brief survey: https://www.surveymonkey.com/r/DPAremotesignout
+To help us better prepare for this data collection project, we need YOUR help and urgently request that you complete the brief survey below:

 **accessed April 24, 2020

 ***accessed April 24, 2020:https://www.fda.gov/media/137307/download